Bam6561/AethelDataPackS3.5/README.md

   <img src="https://i.ibb.co/m43zN8N/aethel-server-banner-background-228x128.jpg" alt="aethel-server-banner-background-228x128">
 </a>

-**Realm of Aethel**
+**Aethel**

-Realm of Aethel is a Discord community that mainly focuses on playing Minecraft together, but we also play other games and frequently host server events.
+Aethel is a Discord community that mainly focuses on playing Minecraft together, but we also play other games and frequently host server events.

 Want to join the community?
 [Click here!](https://discord.gg/FzeC4aC6Tg)